 Extreme Networks supports community development, education, and job training in the communities in which we operate through corporate philanthropy.
-Together with employees, we make meaningful contributions that communities around the world can count on and value.

 Members of our San Jose team built 2 playhouses as part of the Habitat for Humanity’s Playhouse Program.
 The playhouse build program serves 2 purposes.
 One, it is a way for Habitat for Humanity to raise funds for their larger home construction projects.
 Two, it provides playhouses for local charities and needy families.
 The 2 playhouses Extreme Employees constructed were donated to Blue Star Mothers of America, a nonprofit that provides support to active armed service forces families.